Understanding the 4 Types of Editing for Your Manuscript

 Do I want only the bare minimum, for personal or budgetary reasons?
 (Consider a copy edit.)

-And if you're wavering between two different services, ask your editor.
-After reading a sample of your writing, they'll be able to tell you what service will be most beneficial for your book's success.
+If you're wavering between two different services, don't hesitate to ask your editor.
+After reading a sample of your writing, they'll help you determine which service will be most beneficial for your book's success.

 Comments